-South Korea Media Profile
+South Korea Political Orientation

-World Press Freedom Rank: South Korea 42/180
+World Press Freedom Rank: South Korea 47/180

-In South Korea, The National Security Law was introduced in 1948 to respond to threats from communist North Korea, however, a University of Kentucky College of Law article states this law “has long been used by the government to silence opposition in South Korea.”
-For instance, in 2018 Uijeongbu District Court, sentenced a 57-year-old man to two years of probation due to praising North Korea in online media.
+In South Korea, The National Security Law was introduced in 1948 to respond to threats from communist North Korea; however, a University of Kentucky College of Law article states this law “has long been used by the government to silence opposition in South Korea.”
+For instance, in 2018, Uijeongbu District Court sentenced a 57-year-old man to two years of probation due to praising North Korea in online media.
 He was accused of “posting 51 transferable expressions of praise for North Korea on certain Internet sites between 2011 and 2016.”

-The Korea Communications Commission (KCC) is a government agency responsible for regulating broadcasting and communications services, Its Chairman and one commissioner are directly appointed by the President with the remaining commissioners nominated by the National Assembly and appointed by the President.
+The Korea Communications Commission (KCC) is a government agency responsible for regulating broadcasting and communications services.
+Its Chairman and one commissioner are directly appointed by the President, with the remaining commissioners nominated by the National Assembly and appointed by the President.
 In broadcasting, all advertising must be approved by the state-run Korea Broadcast Advertising Corporation (KOBACO).